 Katya’s phone rings, “It’s Janah, we’ve checked in and sorted out, what’s up?”

 “Come over, we have arranged to have a buffet here for dinner if that works.”

 Janah, “Thank you, they fed us lunch on the plane, the others will be happy to skip a restaurant tonight.
 There are many good ones though.”

 “So we discovered, La Pavillon last night, Trellis the first.
 We will have tea in a while, cocktails at six thirty unless anyone wants something before.
 There is wine, Champagne, beer, vodka and bourbon.
-We do not drink scotch, I can have some sent over.”
+We do not drink scotch, I can have a bottle sent over.”

 “No, no scotch drinkers, Daphne doesn’t drink, everyone else does.
 I’m wine or Champagne, the twins we talked about, the others in the group vary.
 Sloane is younger, but she can have wine or Champagne.”

-“It is three now, teas is at four, maybe four thirty.
+“It is three now, tea is at four, maybe four thirty.
 Come anytime.”